 Vladimir Nabokov was infatuated with addiction.
 The doctor here tells us that Luzhin is addicted.
 However, the question is, is this an addiction, or is his life merely circumscribed by his own genius?
 The movie seems to focus more on the exploiting of genius and the wages of sin than it does on the consequences of addiction.
 Perhaps, the message of the movie escaped even the filmmakers, which is that these people needed Jesus Christ.

+THE LUZHIN DEFENCE is a beautifully crafted period piece set in 1929 Italy.
+It tells the tragic story of a chess grandmaster, Alexander Luzhin, played magnificently by John Turturro.
+Alexander finds himself in a championship match, much to the chagrin of his former mentor, a villainous man named Valentinov, who abandoned Alexander during a momentary bad spell.
+Obsessed with chess, Alexander falls in love with an aristocratic woman, Natalia, played by Emily Watson.
+Their future is endangered by Natalia’s family and Valentinov’s efforts to prey on Alexander for his own gain.
 THE LUZHIN DEFENCE is an extremely exciting story, considering it is character based.
 By the final match, the audience cares deeply about who wins, and the match couldn’t have been more exciting if it had been a big Hollywood sports picture.
 It is hard to imagine John Turturro as a leading man, but he fits perfectly in this role.
 Emily Watson’s quirkiness makes it very believable that she would fall for this misfit.
 The movie’s moral worldview focuses on the exploiting of genius and the wages of sin.
 It is undermined, however, by Alexander and Natalia’s premarital affair and a suicide motif